-As Gurudev’s interest in spiritualism took wing, he would skip school to spend time with the sadhus and mystics who visited the Sheetla Devi temple located a stone’s throw from his home.
-One of the people he met during this time was Sitaram ji of Dasua, who became his initial spiritual mentor.
+As Gurudev’s interest in spiritualism took wing, he skipped school to spend time with the sadhus and mystics who visited the Sheetla Devi temple located a stone’s throw from his home.
+During this period, Sitaram ji of Dasua became his first spiritual mentor.

-Gurudev acquired many siddhis (spiritual attainments) under Sitaram ji of Dasua’s guidance which vested in him the ability to do many things that spiritualists can.
-These attainments, though mediocre in comparison to the powers he attained as a mahaguru, allowed him to indulge in the spiritual path and eventually led to his destined turn as a spiritual megastar.
+Gurudev acquired several siddhis (spiritual attainments) under Sitaram ji of Dasua’s guidance which vested in him the ability to do many things that spiritualists can.
+These siddhis, while mediocre compared to the powers he attained as a mahaguru, enabled him to engage in spiritualism, eventually leading to his destined turn as a spiritual megastar.
 Incidentally, he renounced all these siddhis before his ascent as a mahaguru.

-As a young spiritualist, Gurudev would light a chirag (oil lamp) at Sadak Shah Wali’s dargah situated on the outskirts of the village every Thursday.
-Because heavy rainfall was a common occurrence in the area, the village would flood quickly, disrupting daily life.
-On one Thursday, as his village lay partially submerged, Gurudev waded through knee-deep water to light the chirag at the dargah.
-He then shielded it with his body to prevent heavy rain and strong winds from extinguishing it.
+As a young spiritualist, Gurudev would light a chirag (oil lamp) at Sadak Shah Wali’s dargah situated on the outskirts of his village.
+Heavy rainfall was common in the area, and his village would flood quickly, disrupting daily life.
+On one Thursday, as his village lay partially submerged, he waded through knee-deep water to light a chirag and shielded it with his body to prevent strong winds from extinguishing it.
 His spiritual discipline took root at a very young age.

 Gurudev walks through knee-deep water to light a chirag at the dargah